Doctor! Doctor! (Zerobaseone song)

 "Doctor!
 Doctor!" is a song recorded by South Korean boy band Zerobaseone.
 It was released on January 20, 2025, by WakeOne, serving as the first single from Blue Paradise, the band's fifth Korean-language EP.
-A contemporary R&B ballad, the song's lyrics center around the band pleading for a doctor to heal them of their lovesickness.
+An R&B ballad, the song's lyrics center around the band pleading for a doctor to heal them of their lovesickness.

 Background and release

 The release of "Doctor!
 Doctor!" was announced by WakeOne on January 9, 2025.
 In the announcement, the agency confirmed that the song would act as the first single from Zerobaseone's fifth Korean-language EP, and indicating the EP would be released some time in February.
 The song's release came 9 days before the release of the band's debut Japanese EP, Prezent, and their agency indicated that the group would be promoting both simultaneously.

 The following week, promotional concept photos in a bright Valentine's Day theme were released, showing the band's members in a pink color palate and posing with Love Hearts candies.
 The song's cover art, illustrated by Japanese horror manga artist Junji Ito, was revealed the next day.
 Standing in contrast to the bright concept photos previously released, the artwork follows a darker concept, showing a man laying in bed, clutching his heart while a doctor watches.
 The artwork is Ito's first collaboration with a K-pop artist.